booniepepper/booniepepper/README.md

 Welcome to my polyglot programming adventures.

-I'm currently employed as a Principal Software Engineer at Furnished Finder.
+I was most recently employed as a Principal Software Engineer at Furnished Finder.
 All ideas and opinions presented here are, of course, my own, and do not reflect my employer.

 My Website/Blog